informatics-isi-edu/iobox-win32/README.md

      that duplicates detected at `hatrac` will be notified through the email.
    - **"handler": "ermrest"** with `"method": "GET"`.
 The request must return exactly one row; an error is reported otherwise.
 The Python dictionary is updated with the columns and values returned by the row.
+The `continueAfter` option contains an array with the following valid values:
+      - `"ZERO_RESULT"` specifies to continue in case the `GET`request returns zero rows.
+      - `"*"` specifies to continue in case of any `ermrest` error
+      - a numeric `value`: specifies to continue in case the `ermrest` error matches the numeric `value`.
    - **"handler": "ermrest"** with `"method": "PUT"`.
 The `group_key` specifies the columns to identify the entity that will be updated.
      The `target_columns` specifies the columns that will be updated.
 The